1. WHAT IS THE GET HEALTHY SERVICE?

 The Get Healthy Information and Coaching Service® (Get Healthy Service) is a free phone-based coaching service aimed at supporting adults make lifestyle changes regarding:

 - Physical activity

-It provides information and ongoing and personalised support designed to help adults make lasting behaviour change in these areas.
+It provides information and ongoing, personalised support designed to help adults make healthy behaviour changes.

-The Service is targeting NSW adults, 16 years and older who are at risk of developing chronic disease due to having one or more of the following risk factors:
+The Service is available for all NSW adults, 16 years and older and who are at risk of developing chronic disease due to having one or more of the following risk factors:

 Many chronic illnesses and diseases can be prevented by:

 - Being active

 - Eating well

 - Achieving and maintaining a healthy weight